Abdelmalek123-Ennani/final-year-project-/README.md

 ### my final year project
-A school system built using Php as a language of backend and other technologies such as Javascript/html/css/sass..
+A school system built using PHP as backend language and other languages/technologies such as Javascript/html/css/sass/ChartJs/Bootstrap..

 ### how to install the database ?